Expeditions of John Stuart into the Flinders and beyond.

 The Scottish explorer John McDouall Stuart was the first European to cross the Australian mainland.

-In 1844, Stuart had the opportunity to join an exploring party led by Captain Charles Sturt.
-Sturt was already a legend, as he had solved the mystery of the inland-flowing rivers of New South Wales, reaching the Darling River, mapping the Murrumbidgee, and following the Murray to the sea.
+In 1844, Stuart had the opportunity to join an exploring party led by Captain Charles Sturt .
+Captain Sturt was already a legend, as he had solved the mystery of the inland-flowing rivers of New South Wales, reaching the Darling River, mapping the Murrumbidgee, and following the Murray to the sea.

-Unfortunately, Sturt’s 1844 expedition in search of the hoped-for inland sea proved a disaster.
-The party hit two of the most arid points of the Australian landscape: the Sturt Stony Desert and the Simpson Desert.
-A number of the men, including the second-in-command James Poole, died of scurvy, while Sturt never really recovered from his experiences, and returned to England soon after.
+Unfortunately, Sturt‘s expedition of 1844 in search of the hoped-for inland sea proved a disaster.
+The party hit two of the most arid points of the Australian landscape: the Sturt Stony Desert and the Simpson Desert .
+A number of the men, including the second-in-command James Poole, died of scurvy, while Captain Sturt never really recovered from his experiences, and returned to England soon after.
 Stuart himself was unable to work or travel for a year.

-His experience with Sturt’s party had educated Stuart of the problems with leading large groups of men into arid landscapes where there was no water.
-Aiming for maximum speed on his explorations, he brought small groups of men, travelling only on horseback, which eradicated the need for slow-moving wagons or travelling stock for rations.
-Eradicating the military barriers of rank that marked Sturt’s expeditions, he considered his men his companions, and though his men suffered great hardships, nobody ever died on one of Stuart’s missions.
+His experience with Sturt‘s expedition party had educated Stuart of the problems of Australian exploration and leading large groups of men into arid landscapes in inland Australia, where there was no water.
+Stuart‘s expedition would aim for maximum speed on his Australian exploration.
+Stuart‘s expedition would bring small groups of men, travelling only on horseback, which eradicated the need for slow-moving wagons or travelling stock for rations.
+Eradicating the military barriers of rank that marked Sturt‘s expeditions, he considered his men his companions, and though his men suffered great hardships, nobody ever died on one of Stuart‘s missions exploring inland Australia.

 From 1846-1859, Stuart worked as a surveyor, before settling in the northern Flinders Ranges where he worked for wealthy pastoralists, exploring, prospecting for minerals, and surveying pastoral leases.